 Suppose you are running a business and have sold hoses pumps to different countries in the past 12 months.
-Now, you want to check how many unique customers (in our example consider the country as a customer) you have achieved during this period.
-Chances are that we have traded with multiple countries and out of which we only want to figure out the unique country values.
+Now, you want to check how many unique customers (in our example, consider the country as a customer) you have achieved during this period.
+The chances are that we have traded with multiple countries and out of which we only want to figure out the unique country values.

 Just a small example for your reference here.
 We are not using the entire year’s data.
 Since it is a day-wise trade, it will be a huge one.
 Just for a realization, see the image below:

-If we go through the data, we can say that there are three unique country values namely India, United Arab Emirates, and the USA.
-However, if we do a pivot table and count the Destination Country, then the results are somewhat weird as shown in the screenshot below:
+If we go through the data, we can say that there are three unique country values: India, United Arab Emirates, and the USA.
+However, if we do a pivot table and count the Destination Country, then the results are somewhat weird, as shown in the screenshot below:

 Before we proceed further, let me clear a thing for you.
 This technique of getting unique values in the pivot table is applicable for Excel’s 2013 or later version.

 Let us consider the data shown in the above screenshot only, which is spread across A1:D13.

 Step 1: Select the data range for this entire tabular data that spreads across A1 to D13.

 Step 2: Now, we are going to add a pivot table for a selected range of data.
 For that, go to the Insert tab placed on the upper ribbon in the Excel sheet.
 Click on the Insert menu tab.